 With OneDrive, you can sync files between your computer and the cloud, so you can access your files from anywhere.
 You can work with your synchronised files directly in File Explorer and access your files even when you’re offline.
 Whenever you are online, any changes that you or others make will synchronise automatically.

 FYI leverages OneDrive to give users rich desktop editing functionality despite being a cloud application.
 Therefore, it is critical to get OneDrive configured correctly in order to get the most from FYI.

 Note: Due to a change that Microsoft made to OneDrive, Users with OneDrive Version 2020 (Build 20.201.1005.0006) need to have the Office Setting "Use Office applications to sync Office files that I open" in your OneDrive Settings unchecked.

 - Open the OneDrive app on your desktop computer.

 - Go to the Office tab.

-- Ensure that the option "Use Office to sync Office files that I open" is checked.
+- Ensure that the option "Use Office applications to sync Office files that I open" is unchecked.

 - Click OK to save the setting.